inbox-zero/hi-new/README.md

 9. TM: "this is how you do it: https://www.better-auth.com/docs/integrations/next"
 10. TM: "this is how we do prisma: https://www.better-auth.com/docs/adapters/prisma"
 11. Add Prisma myself:
-  - npm install @prisma/client
+  - `npm install @prisma/client`
-  - npm install prisma --save-dev
+  - `npm install prisma --save-dev`
-  - npx prisma
+  - `npx prisma`
-  - npx prisma init --datasource-provider postgresql --output ../generated/prisma
+  - `npx prisma init --datasource-provider postgresql --output ../generated/prisma`
+12. Reverted Prisma to v6.6 to run `npx @better-auth/cli@latest generate`
+13. Removed some tasks from the task list